johnlucah/pdsnd_github/README.md

 You will compare the system usage between three large cities: Chicago, New York City, and Washington, DC.

-Run the script `bikeshare.py` and answer the questions to compare the system usage between three large cities Chicago, New York City, and Washington, DC.
+Run the script `bikeshare.py` and answer the questions to compare the system usage between three large cities: Chicago, New York City, and Washington, DC.

 ## License
 Copyright (c) 2022 John